Phil25/FrolicsomePluginsOfImpracticality/README.md

 	* I despise lennies.

 * pissnuke
-	* Turns jarate into nuke with selectable models and all.
+	* Turns jarate into nuke with selectable models and stuff.

 * playerboss
 	* Turns you into a boss.